 Impacts of post-traumatic stress disorder on family, social and work life

-Post-traumatic stress disorder (PTSD) can affect a person’s ability to work, study, perform everyday activities or maintain relationships with family and friends.
+Post-traumatic stress disorder (PTSD) can impacts a person’s ability to work, study, perform everyday activities or maintain relationships with family and friends.
 A person with PTSD can often appear disinterested or detached as they try not to think or feel in order to suppress painful recollections.
 They may cause the person to isolate themselves from participating in family life or disregard offers of help from the loved ones, which may lead to loved ones feeling ignored or rejected.

 It is important to remember that these behaviours are part of the mental illness.
 It is essential that people with PTSD receives the support from their family and friends, nevertheless the person with PTSD thinking that they may not need help from loved ones.